-By experimenting with aleatoric processes, Wass finds that movement reveals an inherent awkwardness, a humor that echoes our own vulnerabilities.
-He formalizes the coincidental and emphasizes the conscious processes of composition that are the generative source of much of his works.
-Influenced heavily by his undergraduate studies of Biochemistry at U.C.
-San Diego, Andrew works by creating a defined, almost crystalline palette in order to generate a myriad of possibilities.
+I have been investigating movement and its uses as a performance medium and as a medium for cogitation for over 20 years.
+By experimenting with aleatoric processes, I find that movement reveals an inherent awkwardness, a humor that echoes our own vulnerabilities.
+I formalize the coincidental and emphasize the conscious processes of composition that are the generative source of much of my performance works.
+Influenced heavily by my undergraduate studies of Biochemistry at U.C.
+San Diego, I create works using defined, almost crystalline palette in order to generate a myriad of possibilities.
 The possibilities are reduced and concentrated in the moments of execution and reception.